K-dash/python-proto-importer/README.md

   - Mixed lists are split: rewritten items go to a relative `from` line; non-target items remain as their original import.
   - Rewrites only apply if the target module file exists under the configured `out` tree.

+#### Path Resolution Robustness

+- The tool computes relative import prefixes using canonicalized paths (`realpath`), which reduces inconsistencies from relative segments (e.g., `./`, `../`) and symlinks.
+If canonicalization fails (non-existent paths, permission), it falls back to a best-effort relative computation.
+- Practical tip: ensure your generated tree exists before postprocessing so the canonicalization can establish a stable common prefix.

 ### Verification Configuration

 The `[tool.python_proto_importer.verify]` section configures optional verification commands: